Sector Overview

 China's commercial space companies are not merely clones of their state-owned predecessors.
 They are distinct entities — many founded by veterans of CASC (China Aerospace Science and Technology Corporation) or CASIC (China Aerospace Science and Industry Corporation), the giant state rockets-and-missiles conglomerates — that are building rockets using new manufacturing methods, agile development cultures, and venture capital accountability.
 They are racing each other and global competitors simultaneously, in what observers have called the most intense multi-player space race since the original Cold War competition.

 The macroeconomic backdrop is crucial.
-China's national space budget exceeds $10 billion annually.
-CASC alone conducts 60+ launches per year, giving China the world's highest national launch cadence.
-But behind this state giant, a commercial ecosystem has grown at extraordinary speed: by 2024, China had more commercial launch vehicle companies with funded development programs than any country except the United States.
+China's national space budget is now estimated above $14 billion annually.
+CASC alone conducted 68 orbital launches in 2024 and is on track for 90+ in 2025, giving China the world's highest non-US launch cadence.
+Behind this state giant, a commercial ecosystem has grown at extraordinary speed: by 2025, China had more commercial launch vehicle companies with funded development programs than any country except the United States, and the November 2024 Commercial Space Law gave the sector its first comprehensive national legal framework.

 This article profiles the five most consequential Chinese commercial space companies and assesses the sector's trajectory.